Meet Your Guides

 Logan McCready-DeBruin

-Being the oldest in the family Logan has been on a dogsled for almost 20 years.
+Being the oldest in the family Logan has been on a dogsled for over 20 years.
 Besides racing in the Haliburton Derby for years, he also competed in the 120 mile Junior Iditarod in Alaska when he was 17.
-Like his father Logan enjoys the piece and quiet of the wilderness and is responsible for keeping our trails groomed and maintained.
+Like his father Logan enjoys the piece and quiet of the wilderness and is responsible (along with his dog Angus) for keeping our trails groomed and maintained.
 Occassionally he will guide a tour.
-Logan’s passion is also flying and he is working towards his fixed wing and helicopter license.
-He also holds a black belt in Karate, and has a snowplowing business.
+Logan’s passion is also flying and he has almost completed his commercial pilot’s license, with his sights also set on a helicopter license.
+He also holds a 2nd degree black belt in Karate, and has a snowplowing business.

 Dustyn McCready-DeBruin

 Dustyn first hopped on the runners of his own dogsled at the age of 3 and has covered hundreds of miles on a sled since with our familes huskies- from helping guide tours from the age of 14 to racing in the Haliburton Derby yearly.
-Dustyn’s passion is also the ocean and marine life and he started his own diving business for lost treasures (jewellery to cells phones, etc) 2 years ago and is now also a certified dive master and starting on his instructors certificate.
-Dustyn also enjoys travelling, photography, curling and the outdoors and could be found the last few summers also selling our family’s maple syrup at the Haliburton County Farmer’s Markets.
+Dustyn’s passion is also the ocean and marine life and he started his own diving business for lost treasures (jewellery to cells phones, etc) 4 years ago and is now a certified commercial diver and also a divemaster.
+Dustyn also enjoys travelling, photography, curling and the outdoors and could be found the last few summers also selling our family’s maple syrup at the Haliburton County Farmer’s Market

 Michaela McCready-DeBruin

 Michaela ran her first race on her own when she was at 3 years of age, and has loved dogsledding ever since.
 She helps care for the dogs, but can also be found out training them.
-At 15, she is starting to help guide this winter.
+At 18, she is will be guiding full time this winter.
 Michaela’s other passions include horses, cats, dance, and traveling.

 Jessica McCready-DeBruin

 Being the youngest in the family Jessica decided at 2 she was old enough to dogsled like everyone else and convinced Hank to let her enter the kid & mutt race.
 She has loved caring for the dogs and has been dogsledding ever since, she takes great pride at spoiling our elder dogs.
-At 13 she is our youngest team member but still has 11 years experience.
-Jessica loves all animals and the outdoors as well as guitar and painting.
+At 15 she is our youngest team member but still has 13 years experience.
+Jessica loves all animals and the outdoors as well as guitar and acting.

 Ciara Pisano